mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 Kafai and Burke note the lack of studies addressing collaborative approaches in research on CGD&P. Similarly, while studies on the community use of game making, in after-school and online settings exist [@kafai2012collaborative; @peppler_computer_2009; @luther_leadership_2011], details of pedagogies to develop community participation, as explored later in this chapter, are often scant.
 Similarly, while Kafai and Burke's reviews is strong in terms of broad potential of CGD&P and the barriers facing participation, pedagogies to address these are limited and expressed in only generalised terms [@illingworth_review_2017].
 The narrative and celebratory nature of Kafai and Burke's review can be compared with that of Denner et al[@denner_does_2019;], who take a systematic approach in their review and make more modest claims regarding the effectiveness of CGD&P to develop computing science learning and motivation.
 However, their cautious finding are also broadly positive.
 They outline three strands of pedagogical interest, use of design cycles, stepwise approaches (WHICH IS WHAT), and social approaches.
 They conclude by noting the need for more research describing and evaluating pedagogy in more detail.

+THIS COULD BE A GOOD CHANCE TO GO INTO THIS MORE - ADN THEN DROP DESIGN STAGES ALTOGETHER FROM THIS THESIS!!!

 <!-- This deficit in addressing and assessing pedagogies used, is reflective of a comparatively weakness of concepts of pedagogy within the wider constructionist theory, a dimension which is explored after the next section barriers to participation. -->

 <!-- In related work, Robertson's drew on storytelling games, to access participant knowledge in accessible ways []] -->